microsoft/rest-api-fuzz-testing/docs/how-it-works.md

 In summary, a RAFT instance that ran a series of daily tests against ten REST APIs would cost less than $100 a month.

+NOTE: `defaults.json` provides a flag to disable deployment of Application Insights during the initial service deployment.
+This will reduce Azure costs without affecting service functionality.

 <br/>

 ## How a job executes